 - throat or neck pain

-- cough and vocal changes
+- a cough and vocal changes

-It is also important to know that there might not be symptoms in the early stages of the cancer.
-A lot of people first feel thyroid nodules (abnormal growth – cystic or colloid (jelly like) or a combination of both) and only then leads to breathing difficulty, hoarseness, pain in the throat and/or neck, etc. It’s worth remembering that about 99% of nodules in the thyroid gland are good, thus the only safe way how to know if it is a cancer is to take a sample (tissue) from a place with a needle or biopsy, CEA blood test, physical exam, X-rays, CT scans, PET scans, ultrasounds, and MRIs.
+It is important to know that there might be no symptoms in the early stage of cancer.
+A lot of people first feel thyroid nodules (abnormal growth – cystic, colloid (jelly-like) or a combination of both) and only then leads to breathing difficulty, hoarseness, pain in the throat and neck, etc. It is worth remembering that about 99% of nodules in the thyroid gland are good.
+The only safe way to know if it is cancer is to take a sample (tissue) from a place with a needle or biopsy, CEA blood test, physical exam, X-rays, CT scans, PET scans, ultrasounds, and MRIs.

 Definition of Thyroid Cancer.
-Accessed from: http://www.medicinenet.com/script/main/art.asp?articlekey=8693
+Accessed from: http://www.medicinenet.com/script/main/art.asp?articlekey=8693rel=” nofollow”

 Thyroid Cancer Symptoms and Warning Signs.
-Accessed from: http://www.medicinenet.com/script/main/art.asp?articlekey=53303
+Accessed from: http://www.medicinenet.com/script/main/art.asp?articlekey=53303rel=” nofollow”

 Thyroid cancer.
-Accessed from: http://www.medicinenet.com/thyroid_cancer/article.htm
+Accessed from: http://www.medicinenet.com/thyroid_cancer/article.htmrel=” nofollow”